TinusgragLin/slices-2020-march-to-june/weeklyReport_3.15.md

 OK, I have to admit, I am not a fan of taking notes whenever I am learning something new.\
 You know, you will just tell yourself "Come on, of course I can remember this" and invariably turn out\
-to forget every detal you should pay attention to.
+to forget every detail you should pay attention to.

-Although I have this disagreement against `好记性不如烂笔头` as I reckon that the capablibiy of memorizing\
+Although I have this disagreement against `好记性不如烂笔头` as I reckon that the capability of memorizing\
 is actually a result of training and the more we rely on notebooks just to remember things, the worse our \
 memory become, and we need to **construct** a system, not merely "remember" all these pieces of fragments\
 I do have perceived the necessity to just take things down and fathom deeper during this process.